pughlab/crescent-frontend/README.md

 `npm install` to install server dependencies.
 `docker-compose up` to start the server backend.
+`docker network connect bridge minio` to connect minio to the deafult network `docker network inspect minio` to retreive the IP of the container `echo "the ip" > graphene/src/schema/minioIP.txt` to give graphene the IP

 In the `react` folder, `npm install` for frontend dependencies and then `npm start` to start a React development server.